 In March 2016 alone, there were approximately 2,900 needles collected in San Francisco, California – over three times the total amount for Portland in the year 2016 altogether.
 Though drastic, these numbers are somewhat expected when considering both the city’s size and population density.
 What is incomprehensible though, is the dramatic increase that San Francisco detected when comparing numbers from March 2016 to March 2017.
 More than 13,000 syringes were found throughout San Francisco in the month of March alone; approximately a 4.5 increase from the same month of the previous year, and over 14 times greater than the 2016 total for Portland.

 This presents many dangers to the health and safety of the public, as anyone can easily be pricked by a discarded needle located within their surroundings.
 Someone may step on a needle while walking in a public park or might encounter one and pick it up for proper disposal, but then accidentally stick themselves while doing so.
 Children are said to be the most at risk when it comes to this rising problem.

 Confirmation on whether anyone has contracted an infection or sickness after getting poked by an abandoned needle is still unclear.
 The opioid epidemic is the cause, and discarded syringes becoming a danger to the public and environment is the effect.
 Many efforts have been and continue to be put in place to stop America’s drug crisis at the source.
 Access to opioid addiction treatment programs is increasing exponentially across the U.S. Additionally, creating awareness about needles and syringes dumped in public locations, and having officials such as community outreach groups comb these areas for remnants of heroin use, are effective ways to help combat this problem.

 - Do not pick it up.
-By handling a discarded syringe, you could be exposing yourself to possible disease or drugs.
+By handling a discarded syringe, you could be exposing yourself to possible diseases or drugs.
 Many people are unaware of the correct way to dispose of needles, and therefore, it’s best to have a trained specialist come to the site and collect it to ensure proper removal.